 You can customize the Windows instance that you launch from a public AMI and then save that configuration as a custom AMI for your own use.
 Your Windows instance comes with a configuration tool, the EC2Config service.
 You can use EC2Config to configure your instance.
 For more information see Configuring a Windows Instance Using the EC2Config Service (p.
-57).
+67).
 Instances that you launch from your AMI use all the customizations that you've made.

 The root storage device of the Windows instance determines the process you follow to create an AMI.
 The root volume of an instance is either an Amazon EBS volume or an instance store volume.
-For information, see Root Device Storage on Windows AMIs (p.
-41).
+For information, see Storage for the Root Device (p.
+47).

 To create an Amazon EBS-backed Windows AMI, see Creating an Amazon EBS-Backed Windows AMI (p.
-50).
+60).
 To create an instance store-backed Windows AMI, see Creating an Instance Store-Backed Windows AMI (p.
-52).
+62).